We have similar Chinese and Art Deco items, which would pair nicely with this piece, for sale this week. Listing Description by: Cait P.

 During this period, Chinese craftsmen were considered by far the best in the world.
 The rich and wealthy would custom-order a piece through their local jeweler, who would send the design off to China to be made and sent back to Europe.
 This lengthy process was very expensive, making Chinese export pieces highly desirable, then and now.

-The seller is "abeautifultimeco" and is located in Fort Collins, Colorado.
+The seller is "abeautifultimeco" and is located in this country: US.
 This item can be shipped worldwide.